-A new, environmentally friendly and cost effective approach to remove sediments from reservoirs has been developed and successfully tested in a reservoir at the river Agger in Germany.
+A new, environmentally friendly and cost effective approach to remove sediments from reservoirs has been developed and successfully applied in a reservoir at the river Ruhr in Germany.
 This new approach does not only allow for a continuous and permanent removal of sediments thus ensuring full operation ability but at the same time fulfills the requirements of the Water Framework Directive 2000/60 of the European Community as well as the US Sediment Acts by ensuring sediment permeability of the reservoirs and bringing back the balance of sedimentation and erosion in a river system to a natural or close to natural state.

 In addition this new approach avoids various negative secondary effects which are generally part of the conventional approaches, e.g. damage to the downstream morphology and/or aquatic ecosystem (opening base outlet; sludge dredging), longtime plant shut down (manual dredging) or huge loss of process water (all 3 conventional approaches).
-Moreover, the process is very cost effective - a rare and ideal combination of economical and ecological benefit.
+Moreover, the process is very cost effective - a rare and ideal combination of economic and ecological benefit - and scalable to almost any dimension.